Cloud Server Using Nextcloud¶

 - Knowledge of a command-line editor.
 For this example, we are using vi, but you can use your favorite editor if you have one.

-- While Nextcloud can be installed via a snap application, we will be downloading and installing the .zip file.
+- While Nextcloud can be installed via a snap application, we will be documenting just the .zip file installation.

-- We will be applying concepts from the Apache sites enabled document (linked to later in this document) for directory setup.
+- We will be applying concepts from the Apache "sites enabled" document (linked to down below) for directory setup.

 - We will also be using the mariadb-server hardening procedure (also linked to later) for database setup.